DigitalPublishingToolkit/Money-Lab-Reader/docs/5_1-Maurer-Swartz.md

 ...

-# Wild, Wild West: A View From Two California Schoolmarms
+# Wild, Wild West: A View From Two Californian Schoolmarms

 ### Bill Maurer and Lana Swartz {.author}

-People who work in payments innovation are really into the Wild West.
+People who work in payment innovation are really into the Wild West.
 Since 2008, when the industry started to heat up, we’ve heard them say, over and over again and across contexts, that ‘it’s a Wild West out there’, or ‘we are in the Wild West’.
 Sometimes they use it in marketing